ptsochantaris/trailer-cli/README.md

 Deactivate all repos that were previously active, and enable only repos from organisation "myorg".

-_You can also set repos to specifically sync only PRs or issues using the `only-prs` or `only-issues` command, instead of `activate`._
+_Instead of `activate` you can also set repos to specifically sync only PRs or issues using the `only-prs` or `only-issues` commands respectively._

 ### Advanced: Shorter Updates